vdegenne/vcms/README.md

 Once you're done, the next step is to change the settings of the database if you are using one.
 If you are not using any database for now, you can jump to the next chapter.
 Come back here any time you need to set up one.

+### Prepare the database

+To prepare the database, you need to create a file called `.credentials` on the root of the framework directory.